San279/camera-webserver-for-esp32S3/README.md

 ![alt_text](/Images_for_readme/capture_console.PNG)
 <br /><br /> <br />
 - Download button located on top right of the gallery will zip all captured images into one file and download.<br />
-- Clear buttons located on top left of the gallery will delete all captured images in the gallery.<br /> <br />
+- Clear buttons located on top left of the gallery will delete all captured images in the gallery.<br />
-- User can delete each images in the gallery individually.<br /> <br />
+- User can delete each images in the gallery individually.<br /><br />
 ![alt_text](/Images_for_readme/gallery_img.PNG)
 <br /> <br /><br /> <br />
 ## Credit